Kabaddi: International competitions

-The following competitions are played in standard format, for that of circle style kabaddi, see Punjabi kabaddi.
+IKF Kabaddi World Cup

-Kabaddi World Cup
+The Kabaddi World Cup is an outdoor international standard style kabaddi competition conducted by the IKF, contested by national teams.

-The Kabaddi World Cup is an outdoor international standard style kabaddi competition conducted by the International Kabaddi Federation (IKF), contested by men's and women's national teams.
-The competition has been previously contested in 2004, 2007 and 2016.
-All the tournaments have been won by India.
-India defeated Iran by 38–29 in the final of the championship game to clinch the title of 2016.
+In 2024, it announced a plan to hold a 2025 Kabaddi World Cup in India in January 2025.
+The IKF men's competition has been previously contested in 2004, 2007 and 2016.
+All three of these tournaments were held in India and were won by India, and all had Iran as runner-up.
+To clinch the title in 2016, India defeated Iran by 38–29 in the final of the championship game.

-After the establishment of a new kabaddi organization named World Kabaddi Federation, a 2019 Kabaddi World Cup was held in April 2019 at Malacca, Malaysia.
-It was the largest world cup in kabaddi history, consisting of 32 men's teams and 24 women's teams.
+The IKF has also held one women's World Cup event.
+It was held in 2012 in India.
+It was also won by India.